rmonnet/glox/README.md

 # What is the glox project?

-This project implements the code from the book [crafting interpreters](https://craftinginterpreters.com) in go.
+ThisToken project implements the code from the book [crafting interpreters](https://craftinginterpreters.com) in go.

 The first version literally follows the book and doesn't attempt to use go specific features.